- Repair & Care

 The audio system's sound quality is top drawer, but its operation is less than stellar.
 Selecting a preset radio station, for instance, is a multiclick operation.
 Mercedes uses a five-way selector and knob combination on the center console instead of a touch-screen, which saves the screen from smudgy fingerprints but does take some time to learn to use well.
 The menus are not arranged for ease of operation while in motion, but they are complete and offer the ability to adjust just about everything in the cabin — from the length of the driver's seat-bottom cushion to the type of air distribution, direct or diffuse.
 Thankfully, climate controls are given their own clear, easy-to-use hard buttons.

 The interior's biggest asset is its versatility.
 This is a seven-seat SUV with two decent-sized third-row spots for adult-sized humans.
-It's accessed by perhaps the simplest seat-folding mechanism ever devised: Push a button on the top of the second-row seat, and the seat folds down and forward automatically.
+It's accessed by perhaps the simplest seat-folding mechanism ever devised: Push a button on the top of the second-row seat, and the seat folds down and forward automatically, even dropping the head restraints and powering the front seats forward automatically to free up clearance as necessary.
 Replacing the seat is done manually, but requires just a simple flip back into position.
 If you need cargo room more than passenger room, the second-row seats fold in a second configuration that allows for a flat cargo floor, maximizing the GL's space.

 Behind the third row of seats is 16 cubic feet of cargo room, climbing to 49.4 cubic feet with the third row stored.
 With the second row folded, maximum cargo room in the GL is a sizable 93.8 cubic feet.
 This compares favorably with competitors like the Land Rover Range Rover (71.7 cubic feet) and Audi Q7 (72.5 cubic feet), but comes up short of bigger trucks like the Cadillac Escalade (108.9 cubic feet).
 Click here to see a comparison of these models.